At Bridget’s Shrine

 Blessed are those who bring peace, they shall be children of God.

-Blessed are those who suffer in the cause of right,
+Blessed are those who suffer in the

 the Kingdom of Heaven is theirs.